-In addition, there are personnel that support payment terminals or terminal infrastructure not directly controlled by the merchant.
-These personnel can range from terminal service technicians, security officers, facility maintenance personnel, telephone personnel, mall staff, etc. Though not directly controlled or managed by the merchant, merchants can indicate the type of service and behavior they want on their premises and in the service of their equipment.
-Insist on background checks for these personnel from your service providers.
-Communicate how you want incidents reported to you when discovered by these personnel.
+In addition, there are personnel that support payment terminals or terminal infrastructure who are not directly controlled by the merchant.
+These personnel can range from terminal-service technicians, security officers, facility maintenance personnel, telephone personnel, mall staff, etc. Though such individuals are not directly controlled or managed by the merchant, merchants can indicate the type of service and behavior they expect on their premises and in the service of their equipment, and should also communicate how incidents should be reported to merchant management when discovered by these personnel.
+Merchants should insist on background checks for these personnel from your service providers.

-- Service level agreements can and should be leveraged by the merchant to get additional checks and controls from these service providers for terminal checks, terminal infrastructure support, and physical security controls when applicable. - If it becomes necessary to call a service engineer, you must clearly agree to a time, date, and if possible confirm the name of the service engineer who is to conduct the service. - If a service engineer, or someone purporting to be a service engineer, arrives at your merchant location unannounced, then you must not allow any access to any terminals until you have verified that person's credentials.
-This must include contacting the vendor, or service company, to confirm their identity. - All work undertaken by the service engineer must be written down in a report, which is retained for at least six months.
+- Service level agreements can and should be leveraged by the merchant to get additional checks and controls from these service providers for terminal checks, terminal infrastructure support, and physical security controls when applicable. - If it becomes necessary to call a service engineer, you must have a clear agreement of a time and date for the service call and, if possible, confirm the name of the service engineer who is to conduct the service. - If a service engineer, or someone purporting to be a service engineer, arrives at your merchant location unannounced, you must not allow any access to any terminals until you have verified that person's credentials.
+This must include contacting the vendor, or service company, to confirm their identity. - All work undertaken by the service engineer must be recorded in a report, which is retained for at least six months.